chinamike65/hugo-tuolesi/content/book3/book3en.md

 Lamps Various scented oil lamps, or jewelry that emits light, etc. "Miaogao gathers", Miaogao refers to Miaogao Mountain, which is Mount Sumeru.
 Visualize using these ten most extraordinary offerings, piled up one by one to be as high as Mount Sumeru, and make offerings to the Buddhas and Tathagatas.

-There are many ways to make offerings, there are two common ones, offering offerings in person and visual offerings.
+There are many ways to make offerings, there are two common ones, making physical offerings in person and mental offerings.

-For example, if you want to make offerings to flowers, you should offer flowers yourself; while offering flowers, visualize countless flowers and make offerings to Buddhas and Bodhisattvas.
+For example, if you want to make offerings of flowers, you should offer flowers yourself; while offering flowers, visualize countless flowers and make offerings to Buddhas and Bodhisattvas.

 It is also necessary to recite the offering text, the simple offering text is "Om ah hum, om ah hum, om ah hum, make offerings to the three jewels of the guru".

 "Om ah hum" represents the body, speech and mind of the Buddhas and Tathagatas.

-The first time "Om Ah Hum", the blessing offering changed from impure to pure; the second time, the blessing offering became nectar-like body, the flower became nectar-like flower, the water became nectar-like water, and the nectar-like nature The physical nature is to be able to exorcise demons, cure diseases, live a long life, etc. The third time, the blessing offerings become countless.
+The first time "Om Ah Hum", the blessing offering changed from impure to pure; the second time, the blessing offering became nectar-like body, the flower became nectar-like flower, the water became nectar-like water, and the nectar-like nature,

+The physical nature is to be able to exorcise demons, cure diseases, live a long life, etc.

+The third time, the blessing offerings become countless.

 The common merit of making offerings is to gain wealth.

 In addition, each offering also has its own different merits.

-For example, water supply, because water is pure, in addition to obtaining wealth, water supply can also purify the mind; offering lamps, because the lamps are bright, so offering lamps can open up wisdom; offering flowers, they will look solemn and beautiful; offering offerings to various If you plant fruits and other food, you will have no shortage of food for life; if you make offerings to houses, such as building a temple, or building a house for your guru, the merit is to be reborn in the pure land; if you offer an umbrella, you will not have troubles; if you offer a throne, you will be promoted. ; If you make offerings to the wish-fulfilling treasures, you will have wishful thinking; if you make offerings to the jeweled banners, you will gain prestige.
+For example, water supply, because water is pure, in addition to obtaining wealth, water supply can also purify the mind;

+offering lamps, because the lamps are bright, so offering lamps can open up wisdom;

+offering flowers, they will look solemn and beautiful;

+offering offerings to various

+If you plant fruits and other food, you will have no shortage of food for life;

+if you make offerings to houses, such as building a temple, or building a house for your guru, the merit is to be reborn in the pure land;

+if you offer an umbrella, you will not have troubles;

+if you offer a throne, you will be promoted;

+If you make offerings to the wish-fulfilling treasures, you will have wishful thinking;

+if you make offerings to the jeweled banners, you will gain prestige.

 150